RuojinCai/doppelgangers/README.md

 - Finally, we perform COLMAP reconstruction with the pruned database.

 #### Demo
-We provie a demo on the Cup dataset to demonstrate how to use our Doppelgangers classifier in Structure from Motion disambiguation with COLMAP: `./notebook/demo_sfm_disambiguation.ipynb`.
+We provide a demo on the Cup dataset to demonstrate how to use our Doppelgangers classifier in Structure from Motion disambiguation with COLMAP: `./notebook/demo_sfm_disambiguation.ipynb`.

 #### Script
 We provide a script for SfM disambiguation.
 The COLMAP reconstruction with Doppelgangers classifier can be found at `[output_path]/sparse_doppelgangers_[threshold]/`.